-7.0 READ OPERATION
+6.0 READ OPERATION

-Read operations are initiated in the same way as write operations with the exception that the $R\overline{W}$ bit of the slave address is set to one.
+Read operations are initiated in the same \underline{w} ay as write operations with the exception that the R/ \overline{W} bit of the slave address is set to one.
 There are three basic types of read operations: current address read, random read, and sequential read.

-7.1 Current Address Read
+6.1 Current Address Read

-The 24AA164 contains an address counter that maintains the address of the last word accessed, internally incremented by one.
-Therefore, if the previous access (either a read or write operation) was to address n, the next current address read operation would access data from address n + 1.
-Upon receipt of the slave address with R/W bit set to one, the 24AA164 issues an acknowledge and transmits the 8-bit data word.
-The master will not acknowledge the transfer but does generate a stop condition and the 24AA164 discontinues transmission (Figure 7-1).
+The 24C32A contains an address counter that maintains the address of the last word accessed, internally incremented by one.
+Therefore, if the previous access (either a read or write operation) was to address n (n is any legal address), the next current address read operation would access data from address n + 1.
+Upon receipt of the slave address with R/\overline{W} bit set to one, the 24C32A issues an acknowledge and transmits the eight bit data word.
+The master will not acknowledge the transfer but does generate a stop condition and the 24C32A discontinues transmission (Figure 6-1).

-7.2 Random Read
+6.2 Random Read

 Random read operations allow the master to access any memory location in a random manner.
 To perform this type of read operation, first the word address must be set.
-This is done by sending the word address to the 24AA164 as part of a write operation.
+This is done by sending the word address to the 24C32A as part of a write operation (R/\overline{W} bit set to zero).
 After the word address is sent, the master generates a start condition following the acknowledge.
 This terminates the write operation, but not before the internal address pointer is set.
-Then the master issues the control byte again but with the R/W bit set to a one.
-The 24AA164 will then issue an acknowledge and transmits the 8-bit data word.
-The master will not acknowledge the transfer but does generate a stop condition and the 24AA164 discontinues transmission (Figure 7-2).
+Then the master issues the control byte again but with the R/\overline{W} bit set to a one.
+The 24C32A will then issue an acknowledge and transmit the 8-bit data word.
+The master will not acknowledge the transfer but does generate a stop condition which causes the 24C32A to discontinue transmission (Figure 6-2).